As a lover of unique places, I always wanted to do an Uluru trip but never got around to it. That is until this year!

 - How can you visit Ayers Rock in Australia?

 So where is Uluru?

 Alice Springs is the gateway to this sacred and iconic place.
 Sadly Alice Springs gets a negative rap of being a small town but don’t let that stop you from visiting.
 I absolutely loved the peace and quietness and there are also bars and restaurants to keep you busy!
-Also, sunsets at the ANZAC Hill is beautiful (only a short climb) and check out the rock art at the visitor centre.
+Also, sunsets at the ANZAC Hill are beautiful (only a short climb), and check out the rock art at the visitor center.

-When is the best time to go Uluru?
+When is the best time to go to Uluru?

 I went in April, and the weather was just perfect at night!
 During the day it was still quite hot but totally manageable.
-Just don’t forget to take at least 1-litre water bottle with you! (more tips below)
+Just don’t forget to take at least a 1-liter water bottle with you! (more tips below)

 How many days is good for Uluru?